What’s Life on the Trail Crew Really Like?

 An inside look into life on a Volunteer Trail Crew project

-Afoot on the CDT, Exploring Montana, Featured
+On the Trail, Exploring Montana, Featured

 As the grassy farm fields, ranches, and shimmering highway gave way to densely forested mountains and winding roads, I knew I was nearing the Continental Divide.
 Sure enough, I rounded a thickly vegetated curve and there it was, right in front of me.
 Soon, I made a right towards the Alice Creek trailhead, and the reason for my upcoming week-long volunteering adventure on the Continental Divide Trail became apparent.

 In short order, the landscape surrounding the 11-mile dirt road changed from a dense green curtain to widely-spaced brown and gray toothpicks, barren trunks and skeleton branches parched red from fire damage.
 This was the remains of the 2017 Alice Creek Fire, and a large part of my reason for being here - to take part in the restoration of a section of the Continental Divide Trail (CDT) near Lewis and Clark Pass.

 As I pulled up into the cul-de-sac at the trailhead, I saw two people sitting on the tailgate of a truck.
 One was wearing a cap with the CDT emblem on it, clearly visible from 50 yards away - this turned out to be Chad.
 Chad is the field programs manager at the Continental Divide Trail Coalition (CDTC) and was one of four volunteer crew leaders on the trip.

 The other person on the tailgate was Morgan, the CDTC’s field programs coordinator, another one of the crew leaders for our hitch.
 We were soon joined by Haley, MWA’s summer trail steward, and Sonny, a tall and slender guy wearing sandals and a worn-down Carhartt shirt.
 Sonny was MWA’s stewardship coordinator, and the head honcho of our trip.